In Summary

 Most essential nutrients are subject to tight homeostatic regulation — the body absorbs them from food at rates that respond to physiological need, stores them within specific capacity limits, and excretes or degrades excess.
 This regulatory system evolved in the context of food-source nutrients delivered at concentrations that the regulatory mechanisms can manage.
 High-dose isolated supplements deliver concentrations that these mechanisms were not designed to handle.

 Vitamin D toxicity from high-dose supplementation is not a theoretical risk.
-It is documented in case series, appears in emergency medicine literature with increasing frequency, and is significantly underrecognized because the symptoms — fatigue, nausea, cognitive changes, polyuria — are nonspecific and rarely prompt clinicians to check calcium and vitamin D levels in a patient presenting with these complaints.
+It is documented in case series, appears in emergency medicine literature with increasing frequency, and is significantly underrecognized because the symptoms — fatigue, nausea, cognitive changes, increased urination — are nonspecific and rarely prompt clinicians to check calcium and vitamin D levels in a patient presenting with these complaints.
 Many cases resolve when supplementation is discontinued, leaving the causative relationship unidentified.

 Fat-Soluble Vitamin Accumulation